 2. I didn’t use any special periodization scheme named after a Russian.
 I used good ol’ fashioned linear progression.

-4. And maybe most blasphemous of all, I sometimes used straps!!!
+4. And maybe most blasphemous of all, I sometimes used wrist straps!!!

-Which serves as a nice segue to a question I received yesterday via Facebook:
+But this serves as a nice segue to a few question I receive almost without fail whenever I present:

-First things first: lets address the pink elephant in the room.
-I don’t feel utilizing a mixed grip is bad, much less bad for one’s back.
+First things first: Lets address the pink elephant in the room.
+I don’t feel utilizing a mixed grip is bad, and I do not think it’s dangerous.

 A LOT of people deadlift with a mixed grip, and A LOT of people never tear their bicep tendon.
 Much the same that a lot of people drive their cars and never get into an accident.

-Watch any deadlift competition or powerlifitng meet and 99% of the guys are pulling with a mixed grip.
+Watch any deadlift competition or powerlifitng meet and 99% of the lifters are pulling with a mixed grip.
 And the ones who aren’t are freaks of nature.
-They don’t count.
+They can probably also smell colors.